 I’m talking about engaging sales reps with our training.

-Unsurprisingly, sales reps are more focused on their deals than on their training – as they should be!
+Unsurprisingly, sales reps are more focused on prospecting than on training – as they should be!
 After all, the #1 goal for all of us is for them to reach their targets.
 Nonetheless, it is critical for them to dedicate time to training; in the long run, this will enable them to close more deals, bigger deals, and faster.

 So, how can we make sure they’re engaged in their training, especially when working remotely?